John Tavares: Toronto Maple Leafs (2018–present)

 Entering his final season under contract, Tavares relinquished his role as captain to Auston Matthews on August 14, 2024, instead stepping into the role of alternate captain, the same position he was in during the 2018–19 campaign, his first season with the team.
 On December 20, Tavares recorded his 600th career assist on a goal by William Nylander in a 6–3 win over the Buffalo Sabres.
 On December 23, Tavares scored both goals in a 5–2 loss to the Winnipeg Jets on Jets' goaltender Connor Hellebuyck.
 The first goal would mark his 200th goal as a Maple Leaf, becoming the fifth player in NHL history (besides Wayne Gretzky, Mark Messier, Keith Tkachuk and Lanny McDonald) to record at least 200 goals with more than one organization.
 He ended the 2024–25 season with 38 goals and 36 assists for 74 points in 75 games.
 His 38 goals were second on the team and his 74 points were fourth.
 In the 2025 playoffs, Tavares and the Maple Leafs defeated the Ottawa Senators in six games before falling in the second round in seven games by the defending Stanley Cup champion Florida Panthers.
 Tavares ended the playoffs with five goals and two assists for seven points in all 13 contests.

 On June 27, 2025, the Maple Leafs signed Tavares to a four-year contract extension, worth an average $4.38 million per season.
-The contract was viewed as a significant hometown discount from Tavares in an effort to remain with his childhood team and provide the club with cap space flexibility, with Tavares being expected to potentially earn several million more dollars a season as an unrestricted free agent, although Tavares had expressed his intentions to resign with Toronto throughout his final contract year.
+The contract was viewed as a significant hometown discount from Tavares in an effort to remain with his childhood team and provide the club with cap space flexibility, with Tavares being expected to potentially earn several million more dollars a season as an unrestricted free agent, although Tavares had expressed his intentions to re-sign with Toronto throughout his final contract year.

 On October 29, 2025, Tavares scored his 500th goal against the Columbus Blue Jackets, becoming the 49th player to do so.